Azure/azureml-cheatsheets/website/docs/cheatsheet/distributed-training.md

 To run distributed training with the [DeepSpeed](https://www.deepspeed.ai/) library on Azure ML, do not use DeepSpeed's custom launcher.
 Instead, configure an MPI job to launch the training job [with MPI](https://www.deepspeed.ai/getting-started/#mpi-and-azureml-compatibility).

-Take care of the following:
+Ensure that you have taken care of the following:
-* The Azure ML environment contains DeepSpeed and its dependencies, Open MPI, and mpi4py.
+* Your Azure ML environment contains DeepSpeed and its dependencies, Open MPI, and mpi4py.
 * Create an `MpiConfiguration` with your desired distribution.

 #### Example